Bachelor’s programme in Data Science

 Practical relevance

-The Bachelor’s programme in Data Science stands for high practical relevance.
-Already in the first semester, you will be able to apply the learning content in practical projects.
-In the specialisation project or Bachelor’s thesis that conclude the programme, you will independently explore current topics and problems, often in collaboration with a company.
+The Bachelor’s degree programme in Data Science guarantees a strong practical focus.
+From the very first semester, you apply what you learn directly in hands-on projects.
+In the project and Bachelor’s thesis at the end of your studies, you independently work on current topics and real-world problems, often in cooperation with a company.

 Student for a Day